A model-free first-order method for linear quadratic regulator with $\tilde{O}(1/\varepsilon)$ sampling complexity: Preliminaries, problem formulation, and related works

 \end{lemma} The proof of this lemma can be traced to \cite{fatkhullin2021optimizing} with minor adjustments to account for the fact that we are working in discrete time.
-For the remainder of this paper, we write the policy gradient compactly as
+The name \textit{natural gradient} is from the reinforcement learning literature~\cite{fazel2018global,kakade_NIPS_01}.
+Notice $E_K$ does not depend on the control input noise $\sigma$ used in~\eqref{eq:randomized_linear_state_feedback}.